Faiquekhan15/OnlineICMManage/README.md

 If you encounter any issues with the project or have suggestions for improvements, please create a new issue with detailed information about the problem or suggestion.

 License
 This project is licensed under the MIT License.
-(You can use a different license if you prefer)

 Contact
 For any inquiries or further information, feel free to reach out to us at faique@transfopower.net.